flutter/codelabs/dartpad_codelabs/src/inherited_widget/step_02/instructions.md

-# Create a InheritedWidget
+# Create an InheritedWidget

 Now, we have our own data structure to store the states.
-The next thing we want to do is to host the data above the widgets that need it, so the entire widget subtree has the access to the data.
+The next thing we want to do is to place the data above the widgets that need it, so the entire widget subtree has access to the data.

-This is where the `InheritedWidget` comes in handy.
-This widget has the ability to host the data for the subtree and notify them to rebuild when the data changes.
+This is where the <span style="font-family: 'Courier New';">InheritedWidget</span> comes in handy.
+The widget has the ability to host the data for the subtree and notify the subtree to rebuild when the data changes.

-The next step is to create our own `InheritedWidget` that hosts the data.
+The next step is to create our own <span style="font-family: 'Courier New';">InheritedWidget</span> to host the data.

 ```dart
 class AppStateScope extends InheritedWidget {